Lab 3: Carbon-Life as a Greenhouse GasThe lab activity described here was developed by Candace Dunlap of TERC for the

 By the end of Part A, students should have constructed an understanding of the relationship between carbon dioxide and temperature of the atmosphere.
 They will then apply this understanding in Lab 2-B, when they analyze graphs of historical carbon dioxide data.

 You may want to have a discussion about the size of the atmosphere in the first image comparing the atmospheres of Mars, Venus and the Earth.
-The ratio of the thickness of the atmosphere size to the diameter of the three planets is exaggerated for visual effect.
-It is important for students to understand that the Earth's atmosphere is not that thick in relation to the Earth's diameter.
+Note that the ratio of the thickness of the atmosphere size to the diameter of the three planets is exaggerated for visual effect and that it is important for students to understand that the Earth's atmosphere is not that thick in relation to the Earth's diameter.
 To get a sense of the thickness of the troposphere and stratosphere layers of the atmosphere, try this simple exercise.
 Use a compass to draw a circle with a radius of 127 mm.
 This circle represents the Earth and the inner-most atmosphere.
 The 1 mm line drawn by your pencil represents the average thickness of the first two layers of the atmosphere: the troposphere, the region of weather, and the stratosphere, which protects us from most of the Sun's harmful ultraviolet (UV) radiation.